lanceman2/quickstream/README.md

 Or if you got this source code from a software tarball release change directory to the top source directory and do not run bootstrap.

-Then from the top source directory run
+Then, from the top source directory run

 ```console
 ./configure --prefix=/usr/local/PLACE_TO_INSTALL